bzed/dayz-scripts/README.md

 Once the server is up and running, test your server by launching DayZ and connecting to your server using the server menu.

 Once you are in the game, you can issue chat commands by sending a chat message starting with '/' (e.g. '/help').

+# Create a mod for FreeCam
+If you want FreeCam to work, you will need a mod on your server From Folder [Mod/Scripts](Mod/Scripts) you can create your own server mod thanks to DayZTools (TODO: Publish a minimalist mod for FreeCamera, so admins will only need to add this mod)

 # Special mentions